Header logo and text: Yellow. Purple. Silver. What about intersex seniors?

 Mental Health

-The life-long consequences of IGM and other unconsented medical treatments that happenend earlier in life include trauma, shame, secrecy, discrimination and a lack of awareness, directly impact the well-being and mental health of intersex persons of all age.
+The life-long consequences of IGM and other unconsented medical treatments that happened earlier in life include trauma, shame, secrecy, discrimination and a lack of awareness, directly impacting the well-being and mental health of intersex persons of all ages.

 In the Virtual Expert Panel on the Mental Health of Intersex People, held on the World Mental Health Day Oct.
 10th 2022 by GATE and ILGA World [see embedded video below], intersex researchers and activists share findings of recent research on the mental health of intersex persons, including seniors, that requires urgent attention.